 Should WSC ever experience an internal SBD where we would not be able to access our New York location, we maintain additional offices outside the NYC area.
 These branch offices have data and voice communication lines that will allow us to conduct business in a near normal manner.
 In the event of a SBD we anticipate being operational at these facilities within as little as two hours, and in any event, no later than the next business day.
 General information regarding our intended responses would be communicated to clients via the fastest available means, including phone, cellular phone, e-mail, or our website.

-Currently, WSC is partially operating within its continuity plan.
-While some mission critical staff is onsite, many employees are working from home in response to the pandemic.
-If WSC ever experience an external SBD, such as a terrorist attack, a city flood, or a wide-scale regional disruption that would prevent the operation of the securities markets or a number of firms, our intent would be to operate from any branch offices or residences of officers and key employees not affected by the disruption.
+With regard to the pandemic, WSC has returned to having most mission-critical staff onsite, however, some employees continue to work from home.
+If WSC ever experiences an external SBD, such as a terrorist attack, a city flood, or a wide-scale regional disruption that would prevent the operation of the securities markets or a number of firms, our intent would be to operate from any branch offices or residences of officers and key employees not affected by the disruption.
 WSC uses the services of a number of critical vendors, and our ability to operate subject to an external SDB would depend upon the availability of our vendors or alternate vendors.
 These providers, such as our clearing agent and order management systems, have robust BCP plans and would expect to continue operations via the Internet.
 It is the intent of WSC to continue operations during an external SBD.
 We anticipate recovery time from one full business day to as much as one full business week, depending upon the severity of the disruption.
 Orders and request for funds and securities could be delayed during such a disruption.